DataDaoDe/2root2-podcast/series/series_001-mental_models/episodes/004_first-principles-thinking/notes.md

 ## What is first principles thinking?
 * background: constrast to reasoning by analogy
-    * understanding one thing in terms of a similar thing
+    * understanding one thing in terms of a similar thing:
+    * object X and Y have similar properties: a,b,c
+    * object X has property d, therefore Y might have property d.
+    * ex: Europa (1 of 4 largest moons of Jupiter) has atmosphere of oxygen, earth has atmosphere of oxygen and life, therefore Europa might have life.
-* tool to help clarify complicated problems
+* FPT is a tool to help clarify complicated problems
 * a way to blow past inaccurate assumptions
 * method to reevaluate and improve something
     * to improve something, we need to understand why it is successful or not.